 CLEVAST Moisture Absorber Packets for Closets and Bathrooms

 If you need a quiet, mess-free dehumidifier for damp storage spaces, CLEVAST’s moisture absorber packets fit well.
 You get a 10-pack of unscented hanging absorbers that work in closets, wardrobes, bedrooms, and bathrooms.
-Each packet uses spherical calcium chloride particles to pull in moisture and can collect up to 500ml of water, so you can see it working.
-They’re easy to hang, need no assembly, and stay effective for up to 60 days.
-The 100% leakproof design helps keep moisture locked inside, but don’t place them near valuables.
+Each packet uses spherical calcium chloride particles to pull in moisture, so you can see it working as liquid collects.
+They’re easy to hang, need no assembly, and use no power.
+The leak-resistant design helps keep moisture contained, but you should not place the packets near valuables or directly above books.

 Best For: People looking for a quiet, unscented, mess-free moisture absorber for closets, wardrobes, bedrooms, bathrooms, and other damp storage spaces.